PubGentleman/RoommateSwipe/replit.md

 The application is built with React Native and Expo, using TypeScript and leveraging React's experimental features for performance.
 It employs React Navigation for a role-based navigation structure (Renter, Host, Agent/Landlord) with nested navigators.
 UI/UX follows a theme system supporting light/dark modes and uses reusable, themed components.

 **Core Features by Role:**
-- **Renter:** Swipe-based matching with priority visibility (Elite), 1-on-1 messaging, Priority messaging (Elite users can message without matching; Basic users can pay $0.99 for single message), comprehensive group management, property exploration with advanced filters (Plus/Elite only), saved properties, rewind functionality (Plus/Elite), profile views tracking (Plus/Elite), see who liked you (Elite only), and an AI Match Assistant (Plus/Elite).
+- **Renter:** Swipe-based matching with priority visibility (Elite), 1-on-1 messaging, Priority messaging (Elite users can message without matching; Basic users can pay $0.99 for single message), comprehensive group management, property exploration with advanced filters (Plus/Elite only), saved properties, rewind functionality (1/day for Basic, 5/day for Plus, unlimited for Elite), profile views tracking (Plus/Elite), see who liked you (Elite only), and an AI Match Assistant (Plus/Elite).
 Boost feature available for profile visibility.
 Property listings display room type (ROOM vs ENTIRE APARTMENT), existing roommate gender for room listings, and compatibility scores with hosts for informed decision-making.
 - **Host:** Property listing management (CRUD) with room type specification (room or entire apartment), existing roommate gender tracking for room listings, application review, listing status control, and featured listings (Elite only).
 - **Agent:** Multi-property portfolio management, document verification, legal template library, and professional credential verification.